Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-entityfactory.md

 references → packetery-core
 references → packetery-module-options
-references → packetery-module-framework
+references → packetery-module-root

 The factories return the address, the carrier, the customs declaration and the size entity of `packetery-core` [VERIFY: src/Packetery/Module/EntityFactory/SizeFactory.php#createDefaultSizeForNewOrder].
-The size factory reads the dimension unit and the default dimensions from `packetery-module-options`, and the address factory reads the store settings through the adapters of `packetery-module-framework` [VERIFY: src/Packetery/Module/EntityFactory/Address.php#fromWcStoreOptions].
-The carrier repository, the customs declaration repository and the order module call these factories [VERIFY: src/Packetery/Module/EntityFactory/Carrier.php#fromNonFeedCarrierData].
+The size factory reads the dimension unit and the default dimensions from `packetery-module-options`, and it converts the units with the helper of `packetery-module-root` [VERIFY: src/Packetery/Module/EntityFactory/SizeFactory.php#createSizeInSetDimensionUnit].
+The address factory reads the store settings of WooCommerce with a direct call, and it uses no adapter [VERIFY: src/Packetery/Module/EntityFactory/Address.php#fromWcStoreOptions].
+The carrier repository, the customs declaration repository, the order module and the checkout module call these factories [VERIFY: src/Packetery/Module/EntityFactory/Carrier.php#fromNonFeedCarrierData].
 The module returns an entity and never writes one, so a caller that changes an entity saves it through its own repository.